GeorgeGeeslin/portfolio/content/projects/report-catalog/index.md

 Here's an overview of the web app:

-The search bar, with autocomplete lets users search through reports that match their parameters on the right.
+The search bar, with autocomplete lets users search through reports that match their parameters on the left.

 <span class="gif-container">![search autocomplete](./autocomplete.gif)</span>